 - Form a well in the center of the flour mixture and add the egg yolk and water to the center.
 Mix the wet ingredients by grabbing onto them with your hands and squeezing.
 The ingredients will seep through between your fingers.
 Continue to mix the ingredients like this without kneading nor overworking the dough.
 To ensure that the ingredients are homogeneously combined, knead the dough with the palm of your hand, working from the center of the dough and pushing down and outwards.
 Work the dough until it no longer sticks to the work surface, being careful not to overwork it.

 - Shape the dough into the form of a ball and lightly flour its surface.
 Cover it with saran wrap and allow to rest in the fridge for at least an hour.
 You can prepare the dough beforehand and refrigerate it overnight or even freeze it.

 - Remove the dough from the fridge and let it warm up for about 15-20 minutes on the counter.
 Once the dough has softened up a bit, place it on a surface generously dusted with flour.
 Flatten the dough so that it forms a disk, and with a rolling pin, roll from the center away from you towards the edge.
 Lift the dough up and turn it about 45 degrees.
 As with the first roll, roll from the center towards the edge away from you.
 Continue turning the dough and rolling it until you have a circle about 40 cm in diameter.

 - Carefully roll the dough onto a floured rolling pin.
 Then, unroll it over a 28 cm quiche pan, preferably one with a removable bottom.
 Press the pastry dough into the pan, trim off the excess, and prick the surface with a fork.
-Cover the surface with dried beans and bake at 190°C until it begins to color, about 10-12 minutes.
+Cover the surface with dried beans and bake in oven pre-heated to 200°C until it begins to color, about 8-10 minutes.
 Remove from the oven and clear out the beans.